 Dwight Hurst, CMHC: And then the proper aftercare plan is important, too.
 And you can’t do that without that assessment.
 I’m realizing how…

 Clare Waismann, CATC: Correct.
 So when they say to me, “Well, but they were at Domus Retreat for such a small amount of time.”
 Yes, they were at Domus for a very, very small amount of time because we are not a long term rehab.
-But with that said, I think, Dwight.
-And I can’t say for all patients, but I can say for most patients that we see there once we do medically detox them, OK, where they don’t have to hold the toilet or they know for days on end.
-So once they’re medically detoxed and they come into the hospital as they would come in for any other medical issue.
+But with that said, I think Dwight.
+And I can’t say for all patients, but I can say for most patients that we see there once we medically detox them, OK, where they don’t have to hold the toilet or know for days on end.
+So once they’re medically detoxed, and they come into the hospital as they would come in for any other medical issue.
 They are received as a patient, not as a drug addict.
 They are physically, physically well taken care of.
 They are respected as individuals.
 And then they go to Domus.
 What do I try to do at Domus.
 Domus is a six-thousand square foot home with six suits.
-I try to have every day baking goods so the smells are good.
+I try to have everyday baking goods, so the smells are good.
 I try to have at home lavender smells.

 Clare Waismann, CATC: I try to have them in the sun, try to show them that every hour they will feel better regardless of where they started from.
 By the time they leave, they know they can feel good without drugs, even if they relapse.
 Even if, you know, things don’t work out when they get home, you give them hope.

-Clare Waismann, CATC: Let’s say after a month or two months, they start craving again.
+Clare Waismann, CATC: Let’s say that they start craving again after a month or two months.
 They feel they’re going to relapse.
-They can call and they can come back for three days, five days, seven days.
+They can call, and they can come back for three days, five days, seven days.
 They don’t need to relapse to come back.

 Dwight Hurst, CMHC: You guys don’t do the group therapy.

-Clare Waismann, CATC: We don’t we don’t.
+Clare Waismann, CATC: We don’t, we don’t.
 Yes and no. So they see David Livingston for therapy only.
 First, because patients are at very different places when they come to Domus Retreat.
 You have patients that got treated on Monday, have patients that got through it on Friday.
-So physically they feel very differently.
-And we have a very short window with them.
+So physically, they feel very differently.
+And we have a concise window with them.
 And we really want to get to know them, you know, as much as we can.
 So David can work whatever path of emotional health, you know.

 Dwight Hurst, CMHC: That is one thing that can happen in a group is it can deteriorate into different ways.
 What I’m saying to you, a different experience or story.

 Clare Waismann, CATC: Exactly.
-And because we have very, very few patients, at one time, we try to individualize their treatment as much as possible.
-So like a patient that has severe sleeping issues, if they sleep until 10 in the morning, God bless them.
+And because we have very, very few patients at one time, we try to individualize their treatment as much as possible.
+Like a patient with severe sleeping issues, if they sleep until 10 in the morning, God bless them.
 Nobody is going to wake them up.
 I’m saying.
 But if a patient and a young person is sleeping all day, I want them to be woken up.
 I want them to go for a walk.
 Play some basketball.
 Do something.
 So every patient is different.
 Again, we treat patients 22 years old and a patient 82 years old.

 Dwight Hurst, CMHC: Yeah, when they leave that that program, the Domus program.
 What kind of recommendations?
 I’m sure that is very individualized.
 But in general, do they go out with recommendations as far as you are to make sure that you’re talking to your doctor?
 You ought to have some kind of therapy…

-Clare Waismann, CATC: Dr. Lowenstein, can speak to their doctors and explain more of what we found.
-With emotionally, David Livingston, and them we’ll discuss what’s the best foot forward, not just what David believes, but something that will fit with their life.
-And they accept I mean, sometimes you can be blue in the face to say what you should do and they won’t do it.
+Clare Waismann, CATC: Dr. Lowenstein can speak to their doctors and explain more of what we found.
+With emotionally, David Livingston, and then we’ll discuss what’s the best foot forward, not just what David believes, but something that will fit with their life.
+And they accept.
+I mean, sometimes you can be blue in the face to say what you should do, and they won’t do it.